 Design work started in mid 2016 and feedback from community consultation will be used to inform the development of the design.

-Have you decided on the design for the level crossing removal at Reservoir?
+Have you decided on the final design for the level crossing removal at Reservoir?

-We will investigate several options before a recommended design is determined.
-Before then, considerations will include community feedback, constructability, cost, technical constraints, impacts to rail operations and road traffic and development opportunities.
+We will investigate these two options before a recommended design is determined.
+Constructability, cost, technical constraints, impacts to rail operations and road traffic and development opportunities, as well as community feedback are all taken into consideration when making an assessment of the design options.